 Symptoms of pain and stiffness felt in the jaw, joint, and the muscles surrounding the jaw hinge are usually diagnosed as temporomandibular joint disorder (TMD).

 With TMD, symptoms of pain are caused when the jaw joints and muscles that help you chew, move your jaw back and forward, or side to side are not working together as they should.

 Fortunately, in most cases, pain and discomfort associated with TMJ disorders can be self-managed without the need for surgery.
 For others, surgery might be necessary if all other methods of dealing with the pain have failed.

 Here I explain the cause of my TMD, which was a jaw dislocation, also called a mandibular dislocation.
 I also talk about how it was diagnosed and the treatment I received.

 It is difficult to determine the exact cause of TMD as the pain could be the result of many factors such as arthritis, genetics, or a jaw injury.

 Some TMJ problems can be overlooked, and for that reason, it is important to have any persistent jaw pain investigated by your doctor.

 My Experience With TMJ

-I heard the doctor telling me to go home and relax and my mouth would shut.
-It did not shut and I could not eat, drink or swallow.
-At home, with a gaping mouth, I tried putting the bottom of my jaw on the floor and put a lot of pressure on my head to try and force my jaw back into place but I just caused more pain.
+I heard the doctor telling me to go home and relax, and my mouth would shut.
+It did not shut, and I could not eat, drink or swallow.
+At home, with a gaping mouth, I tried putting the bottom of my jaw on the floor and putting a lot of pressure on my head to try and force my jaw back into place, but I just caused more pain.